 How do we find out if it’s working?

-Like many other safety systems, the traction control system has a dashboard warning light that briefly glows when the system is turned on to show that it is functioning.
-When the engine is started, the light should turn off, but if it does not, there is a systemic issue that needs to be investigated by a professional.
-An ongoing traction control warning light is also a sign of a MoT failure.
+Similar to other safety systems, there is a dashboard warning light that briefly illuminates when the system is activated to confirm that it is working.
+Once the engine starts, the light should switch off.
+However, if it remains lit, it indicates that there is a systemic problem that requires professional attention.
+Moreover, if you notice that the traction control warning light stays on, it is a sign that your vehicle may fail the MoT test.

-What happens if the traction control is not engaged?
+What happens if the TC is not engaged?

-Acceleration is actually impacted by traction control, but you go slower rather than quicker.
+Traction control actually impacts acceleration, but you go slower rather than quicker.
 Some individuals mistakenly believe that the additional traction allows you to floor it.
 They presume that your traction control system can keep your wheels on the ground.

 What time should I turn off my traction control?